Dingers62/Dingers62/README.md

 - 👋 Hi, I’m @Dingers62
-- 👀 I’m interested in the belief that noithing is impossible
+- 👀 I’m interested in the belief that nothing is impossible
 - 🌱 I’m currently learning accountacy
 - 💞️ I’m looking to collaborate on an education and sport related topic that brings both closer together for the better of our childerns future.
 - 📫 How to reach me gtdingwall@icloud.com